L’AULA was established in 1978 as the first school of modern music and jazz in Barcelona. Since 1993 it has been a part of the Conservatori del Liceu.

 L’AULA, together with the Conservatori Professional del Liceu, is the only center in Barcelona that offers Professional Level studies in Modern Music and Jazz.

-We work with the Conservatori Superior del Liceu to provide continuity in the curriculum and to organize joint activities.
+We work with the Centre Superior de Música Conservatori del Liceu to provide continuity in the curriculum and to organize joint activities.
 Our curriculum is designed with a sequence of subjects specifically intended to prepare students for entry into the Advanced Studies Level.

 The ensembles and groups at L’AULA have the opportunity to play frequently in the Conservatory’s own spaces (Auditoriums, Café del Conservatori) and in other spaces throughout the city like Jamboree, among others; they can participate in jam sessions and attend master classes with important artists who are invited throughout the course.